s4xme/ChatGPT/readme.md

 ## VM and Turnstile Token System

-The core of this implementation is the VM system that solves Cloudflare Turnstile challenges used in the `openai-sentinel-turnstile-token` header.
+The core of this implementation is the VM system that solves OpenAI Turnstile challenges used in the `openai-sentinel-turnstile-token` header.

 ### How It Works